valluriraj/IoTCentralDeviceTraining/Module01/README.md

 * The OS Image for the RPi.
 We will install the full package named "Raspbian Buster with desktop and recommended software" [LINK: Raspbian Buster Download Page](https://www.raspberrypi.org/downloads/raspbian/)

-Now that you have all of that software installed, let's build our SD card for the RPi...
+#### Now that you have all of that software installed, let's build our SD card for the RPi...

 * Place your card into your SD slot on your computer and insure the system can see the card.
-DO NOT FORMAT IT if you are prompted by your Operating System, just dismiss the dialogs.
+DO NOT FORMAT IT if you are prompted by your Operating System, just dismiss the dialogs
 * Start the SD Card Formatter software you downloaded.

 ![alt text](../Assets/sd-formatter-app.png "SD Card Formatter")